-Content Marketing The Difference Between Marketing and Technical Landing Pages
+Content Marketing The Difference Between Technical and Marketing Landing Pages

 Technical and marketing landing pages are tools marketers can use to get more leads and drive traffic to their site.
-Landing pages share these common elements:
+The two types of pages share these common elements:

 The power of landing pages is that they are inherently easy to measure because they are more focused, and they give only one path of entry for the campaign versus unlimited possibilities.
 With a landing page, it is very easy to determine if a campaign works or not.